Ricordy/SL-SmartContracts/README.md

 // Generates a new entry batch.
-// This function can only be called by the CEO and when the system is not globally stopped. function generateNewEntryBatch(uint256 _cap, uint256 _entryPrice, string memory _tokenUri) public isNotGloballyStoped isCEO {
+// This function can only be called by the CEO and when the system is not globally stopped. function generateNewEntryBatch(uint256 _cap, uint256 _entryPrice, string memory _tokenUri) public isNotGloballyStopped isCEO {
     entryIdsArray.push(mountEntryValue(_cap, 0));
     ISLLogics(slLogicsAddress).setEntryPrice(_entryPrice, _tokenUri);
 }